xmatters/xm-labs-jenkins/README.md

 # Template below:
 ---

-# Product Name Goes Here
+# Jenkins
-A note about what the product is and what this integration/scriptlet is all about.
+The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
 Check out the sweet video [here](media/mysweetvideo.mov).

 # Pre-Requisites
-* Version 453 of App XYZ
+* Jenkins Instance with the http_request plugin installed.
-* Account in Application ABC
+* Jenkins Communication Plan (see files) imported into xMatters or created in xMatters.
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [FileA.js](FileA.js) - The javascript file to be pasted into a Shared Library.
-It generally does xyz.
+* [Jenkins.js](Jenkins.js) - The javascript file to be pasted into a Shared Library.
+Jenkins is limited to pushing 3 or 4 environmental variables via the http_request plugin.
+This library reaches back into Jenkins via a GET command to extract additional information about the build.
 * [MySweetCommPlan.zip](MySweetCommPlan.zip) - The comm plan (if needed) that has all the coold scripts and email format and such.

 # Installation